Home

 An artist is an illusionist of sorts.

-He creates the illusion of depth using his tools in such a skillful manner that the observer's eyes are lead to believe the drawing is three dimensional.
+He creates the illusion of depth by using his tools in such a skillful manner that the observer's eyes are lead to believe that the drawing has a three dimensional quality.

-What makes a drawing or painting seem so realistic?
+What makes some drawings or paintings seem so realistic?

 Please remember that just because I use a particular blending technique more than another, does not mean that I believe it to be the best technique.